pngbarn

 6. Northern Circuit: The newest and longest route to the top.

-7. Umbwe: The shortest, steepest, and hardest route.
+7. Umbwe: The shortest, steepest, and most challenging route.

 How do you find the best Kilimanjaro route for you?
 It depends on the route’s scenery, difficulty, altitude acclimatization, success rate, and foot traffic.